census-instrumentation/opencensus-service/README.md

 The ocagent can be run directly from sources, binary, or a Docker image.

+It is recommended that you use the latest [release](https://github.com/census-instrumentation/opencensus-service/releases).

 The minimum Go version required for this project is Go 1.11.4.

 1. Run from sources: